pabloarak/LibreContent/README.md

 # Libre Content App

-App for register any content which you thinking.
+Simple App for register any content which you thinking.

 ## Stack